qtpeters/notes/MaterialDesignNotes.md

    b.
 Filters are in the way of the hamburger menu's nav drawer
    c.
 Logo needs to go elsewhere, like the nav drawer.
    d.
 Search box needs to be replaced by a simple magnifying glass
+1. The buttons on our cards are non-complient.
+They are not toggle buttons but they have no text.
+All buttons that are not toggle buttons *always* have text and the icon is optional.

 ## Observations
 1. The vertical three dots menu ( kabob menu ) is consistently being referred to as the icon for the "overflow menu".
 I think that means it's a junk drawer.
 The spec always shows it in the top right hand corner all the way because it's for the extra relativly unimportant stuff.
    a.
 Scott Ortel didn't like the idea of there being a menu there I think...
+1. Buttons on the filter panel are one of the four material button types referred to as "toggle buttons".
+Toggle buttons always appear to have an icon and never have text. ( https://material.io/design/components/buttons.html#anatomy )